KwanLab/Autometa/README.md

 If you want to use an external coverage table (see above), you can use the --cov_table flag to specify the path to the output of calculate\_read\_coverage.py in the command above.

 The first time you run this script, it will automatically download the database files listed above, and format the nr database for DIAMOND to use.
 By default, unless you specify a directory with the --db_dir flag, a "databases" subdirectory will be made in the Autometa directory.
+In our testing, the above command took 9.8 hours to run on 16 CPUs the first time (where databases had to be downloaded and compiled), and 7.8 hours when the databases had already been downloaded.
+Of course, your mileage will vary depending on connection speed, computational specifications, etc., although the most important determinant of the time required will be the complexity of the input dataset.

-This script will do the following:
+Make\_taxonomy\_table.py will do the following:

-1. Genes are identified in each contig with Prodigal.
+1. Identify genes in each contig with Prodigal.
-2. Gene protein sequences are searched against nr with DIAMOND.
+2. Search gene protein sequences against nr with DIAMOND.
-3. From the hits for each gene, the lowest common ancestor (LCA) is determined.
+3. Determine the lowest common ancestor (LCA) of blast hits within 10% of the top bitscore.
-4. The taxonomy of each contig is determined by examining the LCA of each component protein (see paper for details)
+4. Determine the taxonomy of each contig by examining the LCA of each component protein (see paper for details)

 #### Output files produced by make\_taxonomy\_table.py